-HESC also administers the Tuition Assistance Program, and State Scholarship Programs, under which students apply for payments to attend eligible educational institutions based on family income and/or academic achievement.
-In addition, HESC partners with colleges, universities, school districts and other educational organizations in administering the Gaining Early Awareness and Readiness for Undergraduate Programs and College Access and Challenge Grant, which are designed to increase the number of low income students who are prepared to enter and succeed in postsecondary education.
-These programs are included in the accompanying financial statements as non-operating revenues and expenses.
+HESC also administers the Tuition Assistance Program and State Scholarship Programs, under which students apply for payments to attend eligible educational institutions based on family income and/or academic achievement.
+In addition, HESC partners with colleges, universities, school districts and other educational organizations in administering the Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) federal grant which is designed to increase the number of low income students who are prepared to enter and succeed in postsecondary education.
+This program is included in the accompanying financial statements as nonoperating revenue and expenses.